Billie Eilish: 2018–2020: When We All Fall Asleep, Where Do We Go?

-2021–2023: Happier Than Ever and Guitar Songs
+2021–2022: Happier Than Ever

-"Lo Vas a Olvidar", a single featuring Rosalía as a part of HBO's Euphoria soundtrack, was released in January 2021, almost two years after initially teasing the song.
-The R. J. Cutler–directed documentary film Billie Eilish: The World's a Little Blurry was released on Apple TV+ and in select movie theaters.
+"Lo Vas a Olvidar", a single featuring Rosalía as part of HBO's Euphoria soundtrack, was released in January 2021, for the special "Fuck Anyone Who's Not a Sea Blob".
+On February 26, 2021, the R. J. Cutler-directed documentary film Billie Eilish: The World's a Little Blurry was released on Apple TV+ and in select movie theaters.
 The film was praised by critics and fans for its in-depth look at Eilish's personal life during her ascent to fame.
-At the 63rd Annual Grammy Awards, Eilish took home two awards: the Grammy Award for Best Song Written for Visual Media for her Bond theme and the Grammy Award for Record of the Year for "Everything I Wanted".
+At the 63rd Annual Grammy Awards, Eilish took home two awards: Best Song Written for Visual Media for her Bond theme and Record of the Year for "Everything I Wanted".
 In her acceptance speech for Record of the Year, Eilish said that Megan Thee Stallion "deserved to win", but still thanked her fans and her brother for her award.

-In 2021 she published her personally selected comprehensive book of photographs that shared "an intimate window into her life" on and off stage, By - Billie Eilish.
+In 2021, she published her personally selected comprehensive book of photographs that shared "an intimate window into her life" on and off stage, By – Billie Eilish.

 On April 27, 2021, Eilish announced on her Instagram account that her second album, Happier Than Ever, would be released on July 30, and the tracklist was made available on Apple Music.
 The album was released in various formats, including collectible vinyl and cassette colors.
 The album's release was preceded by five singles: "My Future", "Therefore I Am", "Your Power", "Lost Cause", and "NDA", and was accompanied by the title track.
 On December 2, 2021, Eilish announced an eco-friendly limited-edition vinyl version of Happier Than Ever made from recycled vinyl scraps.
 The collector's item was available only at a number of Gucci stores around the world and included Gucci-branded nail stickers designed by the brand's creative director, Alessandro Michele.
-To further promote the album, Eilish worked with Disney+ on the concert film Happier Than Ever: A Love Letter to Los Angeles, released in September 2021, and embarked on the Happier Than Ever, The World Tour in February 2022, concluding it in April 2023.
+To further promote the album, Eilish worked with Disney+ on the concert film Happier Than Ever: A Love Letter to Los Angeles, released in September 2021, and embarked on Happier Than Ever, The World Tour in February 2022, concluding it in April 2023.